Eirik Hornborg: Biography

+Political career

 Hornborg was a prominent member of the secret network known as the Jäger movement during World War I, which sought Finnish independence with the support of the German Empire.
 In 1916, he traveled clandestinely to Germany and joined the 27th Jäger Battalion on 11 July 1916, shortly after being elected as a Member of Parliament in the 1916 Finnish parliamentary election.
 In the autumn of 1916, he participated in battles against the Imperial Russian Army on the Courland front.
 After the February Revolution of 1917, he returned to Finland to resume his parliamentary duties.

 During the Finnish Civil War in January 1918, Hornborg went into hiding in Helsinki, controlled by the Red side, and became a key organizer of the clandestine White movement in the city.
 During the Continuation War of 1941–1944, he was part of the Peace opposition that sought a separate peace with the Allies, achieved in September 1944.

-Hornborg was also an accomplished writer and editor.
-He served as the editor-in-chief of Nya Argus from 1927 to 1948 and was the chairman of The Finland-Swedish Writers' Association (Finlands Svenska Författareförening) in 1922-1924 and 1932, and of the Society of Swedish Literature in Finland from 1934 to 1947.
-He received several awards, including the Lybeckska prize in 1921 and 1930, the Tollanderska prize in 1951, and the Kungliga prize in 1951.
-He was awarded honorary doctorates from the University of Stockholm in 1936 and the University of Helsinki in 1950.
+In his political outlook he was broadly conservative, and in several matters diverged from the SPP's general line in favour of cross-party bourgeois cooperation and a more moderate language policy.

+As chairman of the parliamentary defence commission in the early 1920s, he publicly exposed deficiencies in the army in order to secure additional resources for the military.
+He was prosecuted for revealing defence secrets but was acquitted by the court of appeal.

+Hornborg vigorously opposed the Lapua movement, warning against its totalitarian tendencies and arguing that communism did not at that time pose an acute threat justifying extraordinary measures.

+In 1945, Hornborg chaired the so-called Hornborg Committee, appointed after the Continuation War to examine how Finland had become involved in the conflict.
+The committee's findings are often characterised as an outright condemnation of Finland's orientation towards Germany, but this view is an oversimplification; on several points the committee took an understanding view of the policies of previous governments.
+The final formulation was influenced by Prime Minister J. K. Paasikivi, who was mindful of Soviet reactions.
+In the uncertain political climate after the war, Hornborg became an important confidant of Paasikivi, and drafted a reply on Paasikivi's behalf to a letter from Joseph Stalin.

+In 1961, Hornborg was among the most vocal opponents of the Agrarian League's campaign to elect Urho Kekkonen as president on the grounds that this would best preserve peace on Finland's borders.
+Hornborg regarded the argument as unpatriotic intimidation and factional politics.